 - 6 large cloves garlic, minced (up to 1 head)

 - 1 bunch green onions

 - 2 tsp. cornstarch dissolved into 2 tsp. water

 - Cut the tofu widthwise into 1/2-inch slices.
 Then cut each slice widthwise into 1/2-inch by 1 1/2-inch sticks.
-Put the pieces in a ziplock bag and add the vegetable broth, 1 tbsp. wine, and 1 tbsp. soy sauce.
+Put the pieces in a ziplock bag and add the vegetable broth, 1 tbsp. wine, 1 tbsp. soy sauce, and black pepper.
 Let it marinate, turning the bag every few minutes, while you prepare the vegetables and sauce.